agustealo/agustealo.github.io/_posts/2014-09-03-self-marketing-for-freelance-designers.md

 &nbsp;

-### Making Sure You&#8217;re Worth It
+### Making Sure you're Worth It

 <p style="padding-left: 30px;">
-   You want to make sure the clients sees your services as valuable as what you&#8217;re willing to charge&#8230; you wouldn&#8217;t spend on a Toyota what you would on a Jaguar, right?
+   You want to make sure the clients sees your services as valuable as what you're willing to charge&#8230; you wouldn&#8217;t spend on a Toyota what you would on a Jaguar, right?
 So here are some check list on making sure you come across to your client as a Jaguar not a Toyota.
 </p>

 <p style="padding-left: 30px;">